WE THE DREAMER

 • Generated with AI and reviewed by the author for fit and tone.

 This is an intervention in attentional set-shift (with a light element of metacognitive decentering) under time pressure: it treats “reference frame” as a manipulable control variable, swapping a fused, world-first appraisal for an awareness-first stance before action.
-The imagery of “choosing again” operationalizes the hypothesis that urgency amplifies salience, narrows predictive models, and increases self-relevance and affective charge; the practice aims to modulate felt fixity/solidity, cognitive grip, and escalation momentum while keeping behaviorally relevant constraints (repair, boundaries) in play.
+The imagery of “choosing Dream-First” operationalizes the hypothesis that urgency amplifies salience, narrows predictive models, and increases self-relevance and affective charge; the practice aims to modulate felt fixity/solidity, cognitive grip, and escalation momentum while keeping behaviorally relevant constraints (repair, boundaries) in play.
 This tests whether appearance-within-awareness can be experienced as an externalized object-model rather than a compulsory, self-authored reality.

 Concept art for The Dreamer light inside a person as a practice or field test in the Dreamer Project by Martin Lenclos.
 A person walking across a crosswalk at night surrounded by many people in an urban setting.